Third World Border Hysteria, Abouali Farmanfarmaian, Outpost

 'Symptoms range from feelings of vulnerability usually seen in

-abandoned toddlers,' he writes in Outpost,
+abandoned toddlers,' he writes in Outpost, 'to

 seizures and a puckered sphincter at passport control booths.